rednose-public/rednose-ui/UPGRADE.md

 * Module `rednose-nav-container` has been renamed to `rednose-widget-nav-container`.

+* The `NAME` property of module `rednose-app-base` has been renamed from `rednose-app` to `app`, event prefixes should be updated.

 ### CSS

 * CSS now depends on having Bootstrap globally available.
 The CSS classes `rednose-ui` and `rednose-widget` are deprecated within the Bootstrap skinning context.

+* The magic CSS class assignment in module `rednose-view-nav` has changed to dashed formatting, for example from `rednose-fileTableView` to `rednose-file-table-view`.

 ### Builds